Transport in Shenzhen: Buses

-These are medium to long routes, travelling on trunk roads, for example, national highway G107, using full-sized cyan transit buses.
-These routes are charged according to the travel distance of the passengers, from 2 RMB to 10 RMB, if the full fare is greater than 3 RMB, sectional fares and manual fare collection are used, with passengers of short-haul routes paying only 2 RMB, 2.5 RMB or 3 RMB.
-Renumbered routes in this category start with M, for example, M206 and M408, and most of the routes in the old numbering scheme fall into this category, e.g. 1 and 337.
+These are medium to long routes, travelling on trunk roads, for example, national highway G107, often using full-sized cyan transit buses.
+These routes are charged according to the travel distance of the passengers, from 2 RMB to 10 RMB.
+If the full fare is greater than 3 RMB, sectional fares are used, while passengers of short-haul routes paying only 2 RMB, 2.5 RMB or 3 RMB.
+Routes in this category start with M, for example, M206 and M408, and most of the routes in the old numbering scheme fall into this category, e.g. 1 and 337.